Differences Between Male and Female Cats

-Behavioral differences between male and female cats are most obvious in pets that are not neutered or spayed, since the behavioral differences usually are related to the cat's sex drive.
+Behavioral differences between male and female cats are most obvious in pets that are not neutered or spayed, since the behavioral differences usually are related to the cat's hormones.
 For example, male cats may become more aggressive, spray urine and try to escape the house when they are in their sexually mature stage.
-However, female cats usually become more loving, and some tend to rub against almost everything while also being very vocal.
-Although the majority of non-neutered and non-spayed male and female cats have very distinctive behaviors, there is no consensus that all cats of either sex act a certain way.
+However, female cats in heat can become more affectionate and tend to rub against almost everything.
+They can also become more vocal.
+Although the majority of intact (non-neutered or spayed) cats have very distinctive behaviors, there is no consensus that all cats of either sex act a certain way.
 Some female cats spray while in heat, while some male cats have been known to be more affectionate.
 Most adoption centers strongly encourage pet parents to spay and neuter their cats.
-Kittens are definitely cute, but you should focus on raising one at a time before letting your fur baby bring you a whole new litter of mouths to feed.
+Kittens are definitely cute but you should discuss if spaying or neutering is right for your pet before you end up with a new litter of kittens.

 According to a study of over 1,000 cat owners by the University of California Davis Veterinary Medical Teaching Hospital, the breed or color of your cat might actually be a better indicator of personality, reports The Sacramento Bee.
 Cats with tortoise shell coats, for example, are known to be feisty and energetic.
 However, most cat owners and vets will tell you that choosing a cat based on sex or color won't guarantee you will get either a cuddly kitty or an independent cat.
 The environment a cat is raised in and the personality of the pet parent can often influence behavior more than genetics will.